survivejs/webpack-book/manuscript/advanced_techniques/02_linting.md

 T> ESLint supports ES6 features through configuration.
 You will have to specify the features to use through the [ecmaFeatures](http://eslint.org/docs/user-guide/configuring.html#specifying-language-options) property.

-T> There are useful plugins, such as [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react), that you might want to consider integrating to your project.
+T> There are useful plugins, such as [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react) and [eslint-plugin-import](https://www.npmjs.com/package/eslint-plugin-import), that you might want to consider integrating to your project.

 ### Connecting ESLint with Babel